Talk to your Professor

 This video explains what "cite your sources" means and how to maintain academic integrity.

 Plagiarism occurs in your writing when you use the words, ideas, data, or information from one or more sources incorrectly.
-Plagiarism is one form of academic misconduct and it can result in serious consequences.
-How do you avoid plagiarism and academic misconduct,while ensuring you are using information ethically in your writing?
+Plagiarism is a breach of academic integrity and can result in serious consequences.
+How do you avoid plagiarism and breaches of academic integrity, while ensuring you are using information ethically in your writing?

 Cite your sources!
 You must cite your sources whenever you include any sort of information, data, ideas or words that are not your own in your writing.
 This includes when you are writing an essay, report, paper, case study OR preparing a visual assignment such as a poster, infographic, brochure or presentation.
 Citing your sources is an expectation for post-secondary level writing and research.